nurislam-kalenov/bank-account/README.md

    transactions per day, which is 2,000,000 transactions / 20^5 seconds = 20 transactions per second (TPS).
 15-20 TPS is
    not a big number for a Postgres database.
 Anyway it is obvious that the transaction domain will be loaded more than the account module hundreds or even a thousand times.
 The solution would be to take out the transaction module separately and set auto-scale.
-And we can call it 'Payment executor' service.
+We can name it as 'Payment executor' service.
 2. Postgres database replication.
 There will be a lot of insert probably we should think about sharding.
 3. From my experience with similar system where it were Payment service -> Payment executor -> Payment Service Provider (PSP) I would say using MQ is suitable.